Just what happened when our gorilla-tracking correspondent got bit by malaria in the rainforest of Africa? Here’s the facts, just the facts.

 “Anyone who lives here for any length of time can’t take antimalarials as a prophylactic (preventive) because of long-term side effects,” he explained.
 “So we just take precautions, and then, if we get ill, that’s when we dose-up on the antimalarials.
 We have to be able to recognize the symptoms quickly though, as getting treatment immediately is vital.
 Well done to you for spotting yours so quickly,” he added, clearly impressed by my paramedic prowess.

 “When did you first think you had malaria and not just flu?” he asked, somewhat breathlessly.

 “The clincher was my hallucination of being watched by a little man,” I laughed, while blushing modestly.

 “Oh,” he harrumphed, turning away to collect his room key.
 “That wasn’t a hallucination.
-He was a Twa: a pygmy.
+He was a Twa: a Pygmy [an Indigenous people of Equatorial Africa who tend to average only five feet tall].
 He guides us on forest walks.”